Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

   * The main font type was chosen with [Google Fonts](https://fonts.google.com/) and is used across the whole of the website: [Cagliostro](https://fonts.google.com/specimen/Cagliostro?query=Cagliostro).
 This is a well readable font type which yet gives a practical, yet personal feeling feeling which I found suitable for the subject of the site : the topic itself is pragmatic, but the circonstances are very personal.
 ### 7. Code Structure and Database
 * Code Structure\
 The project is consisted of one application, MyAPPocalypse, built by using the Django Framework.
-The business logic is executed by this application, based on the ucd_projct_4 settings, using the statis resources like HTML page frame / CSS stylesheet / Javascript-jQuery script.\
+The business logic is executed by this application, based on the ucd_projct_4 settings, using the static resources like HTML page frame / CSS stylesheet / Javascript-jQuery script.\
 The application is completed by the following files/directories :
   * ucd_project_4: Containing settings.py(Settings) and urls.py(Website urls)
   * templates: Containing the base.html as HTML pages' frame